atoum/atoum.github.io/_posts/2017-08-10-glpi-atoum.markdown

 Another issue was that atoum is much less permissive than PHPUnit per default, but this was not a real issue because we got many little things fixed (such as PHP notices…).

+Here is some telemetry information regarding these tests:
+* We had 25 tested classes with PHPUnit, and (of course!) still 25 with atoum,
+* There were about 2600 assertions with PHPUnit, but more than 5000 with atoum.
+This came for various reasons, one was that many returns were not tested and lend to un-understandable situations,
+* I’ve spent about *2 or 3 work days* to achieve the *complete migration*.
+I’ve also taken a few hours to migrate already opened pull requests that provided unit tests.
+* Since atoum migration, some tests have been added.
+We now test 66 classes with 9000 assertions.[^3] :)
+* Running tests on Travis took 2-3 minutes with PHPunit and 3-4 with atoum.
+But since we’ve added many new assertions, and we do not use atoum multi-threading capabilities, this is not really relevant for us. ;)

+## 6. Did you see a difference in the way you maintain or develop the project since you have added unit test?

+Well…

+On the development side, we generally spend more time writing new features since we require unit tests to be added.
+And we also try to write tests on issues we fix, to reproduce them for the first time and then to prevent future regressions.
+That’s mainly how our process has changed for the moment.

+On the project governance, we have to convince our contributors to write unit tests… This is not really an easy part :D

-## 5. Did you have any advice for other people that would like to migrate to atoum from PHPUnit?
+## 7. Did you have any advice for other people that would like to migrate to atoum from PHPUnit?

 First of all, I’d advise people to write unit tests.

 Most people I know actually use PHPUnit because they’ve always used it, so let’s give atoum a try, …) Well, at least try it, on a new project for example, or just on a small part of your code.

-## 6. You recently receive a price related to security, can you tell us more about it?
+## 8. You recently receive a price related to security, can you tell us more about it?

 [Teclib](www.teclib.com) has been involved in a project to adapt it to match SoC (Security operation centre) requirements.
 The project had also been an opportunity to develop a REST API.